dmbarbour/wikilon/docs/AwelonLang.md

 * `(jit)` - compile a function for multiple future uses
 * `(memo)` - memoize a computation for incremental computing
 * `(nat)` - assert argument should be a natural number
-* `(box)` - specify runtime representation is a reference
 * `(type)` - describe type of stack at given location
 * `(seal)` - wrap types for safety and modularity
 * `(quota)` - impose limits on argument evaluation effort

 Awelon does not limit annotations much beyond the need for identity semantics.

 ## Accelerators

 Accelerators are built-in functions, accessed via annotation of a reference implementation.
 Use of accelerators enables Awelon compilers or interpreters to extend the set of "performance primitives" available to Awelon programmers.
 For example, Awelon systems should accelerate natural numbers.
 We might use `(nat)` to indicate that a value should use an optimized representation for natural numbers under the hood.
-The function to add two natural numbers could be annotated via `[reference impl] (accel-nat-add)`, which we subsequently inline.
+A function to add two natural numbers could be annotated via `[reference impl] (accel-nat-add)`.
 This tells our interpreter or compiler to replace the reference implementation by the specified built-in operator.

 We aren't limited to conventional data types.
 Carefully designed accelerators can leverage cloud computing or GPGPU resources, making Awelon usable for problem domains like machine learning, and graphics processing.
 See later section on *High Performance Computing* for an expansion on this.